Kitura/kitura.dev/en/resources/tutorials/ssl.md

 $ openssl req -x509 -sha256 -days 365 -key key.pem -in cert.csr -out certificate.pem
 ```

-<span class="arrow">&#8227;</span> You can convert your certificate to PKCS#12 format using
+You can convert your certificate to PKCS#12 format using:

 ```
 $ openssl pkcs12 -export -out cert.pfx -inkey key.pem -in certificate.pem
 ```

-<span class="arrow">&#8227;</span> Place your certificate and key in the  `/tmp/Creds/Self-Signed` folder.
+Place your certificate and key in the  `/tmp/Creds/Self-Signed` folder.

 ---

 ## Configuring Kitura for SSL/TLS

-<span class="arrow">&#8227;</span> We are now ready to configure Kitura with our certificate and key and enable TLS on our server.
+We are now ready to configure Kitura with our certificate and key and enable TLS on our server.
 Remember that since this is a self-signed certificate, we must set the parameter `usingSelfSignedCerts` to `true`.

-<span class="arrow">&#8227;</span> Here we assume that you used the [Kitura command-line tools](http://www.kitura.io/en/starter/gettingstarted.html) to create your application.
-Edit `Sources/Application/Application.swift` and add the following code below the import statements:
+Assuming you used the [Kitura command-line tools](http://www.kitura.io/en/starter/gettingstarted.html) to create your application, edit `Sources/Application/Application.swift` and add the following code below the import statements:

 ### *For macOS*